-The policy offers an employee up to 80% of their salary, including employee pension contributions if a successful claim is made, and has a payment period which ranges from 2 years to when the policy ends.
+With this policy up to 80% of the employee’s income could be paid out, including employee pension contributions if a successful claim is made, and has a payment period which ranges from 2 years to when the policy ends.

-Essentially, group income protection is aimed at businesses and those seeking solo income protection would not be applicable.
+Essentially, group income protection is aimed at businesses and those seeking personal income protection would not be applicable.

 Group income protection is not something Reassured Advice currently offer.
-However, we can compare AIG and other competitor income protection policies.
+However, we can compare AIG personal income protection policies.

 The length of your income protection is determined by the following:

 While there isn’t an exhaustive list of what AIG income protection insurance covers, the following are key aspects that are or aren’t covered:

 |Terminal illness||Pre-existing illnesses|

 |Incapacitation through an illness or injury (under AIG’s terms and conditions)||Self-inflicted injuries|

 |If you’re signed off work by a medical professional||Injuries caused by alcohol or drug abuse|

 There’s no universal answer for how much income protection someone needs or how much does income protection cost.
 The amount required depends on your personal situation and circumstances.